ddcornwall/100-days-of-code/log.md

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### Day 69: December 20, 2017 - Time spent, 1 hour

+**Today's Progress**:  Successfully retrieved and addressed data from the Free Code Camp (FCC) weather API.
+Got it to work on the geolocation of my laptop.

+**Thoughts**: The first part of the day was frustrating and reminded me of the need to track and triple check all punctuation.
+I also had to relearn that for the most part, what happens in the function stays in the function.
+Once I got these two truths out of the way, it was a simple matter to use geolocation to generate latitude and longitude to use in retrieving weather data via a $getJSON request.
+I've satisfied myself that I can reliable address sub-items within the weather data "blob" I get.
+Now I can move on to which data I want to use and how to display it.
+Because its an FCC project that directs us to CodePen, I'll probably be setting one up in the next day or two.

+While I'm definitely finding some of the details frustrating, my confidence level in working with APIs is increasing, for which I am grateful.

+**Link(s) to work**
+1. Show the Local Weather - https://www.freecodecamp.org/challenges/show-the-local-weather

 ### Day 68: December 19, 2017 - Time spent, 1 hour

 **Today's Progress**:  Kept my patience as I tried different things.